Investment management: Education or certification

-There is no evidence that any particular qualification enhances the most desirable characteristic of an investment manager, that is, the ability to select investments that result in an above-average (risk-weighted) long-term performance.
+that there is no evidence that any particular qualification enhances the manager's ability to select investments that result in above-average returns.
+But see also Chartered Financial Analyst § Efficacy of the CFA program re related research.

 Money management

 Money management is the process of expense tracking, investing, budgeting, banking and evaluating taxes of one's money, which includes investment management and wealth management.